kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 ### Checking if Emacs can see an executable

 There may be times when you're scratching your head (or banging it against a wall) because something isn't working.
 Sometimes the reason that something doesn't work is because Emacs can't see the executable.
-This is usually because the executable file in question is not in your PATH.
+This is usually because the executable file in question is not installed and/or not in your system PATH.

 To see if Emacs can see an executable, try the following: